Stop the Bites! is formulated and intended for use by Lawn Care and Pest Control Professionals.

 Maryland does require a pest control license, even for 25(b) product applications.
 You must get a Certified Applicator’s license along with a Business license underneath Category 8; Public Health & Mosquito Control (if you are applying mosquito treatment).

-Check out the Pesticide Applicator Certification and Business Licensing Requirements for the state of Maryland
+Check out the Pesticide Applicator Certification and Business Licensing Requirements for the state of Maryland.
+Then, if you have more questions, check out this page on the Maryland Department of Agriculture’s page for more information.

 Do I need a license to apply 25(b) – Natural products – for commercial services in Nebraska?